 The State operates the Program as a direct loan program, whereby loans are made to communities.
 Loan funds are disbursed to the local agencies as they expend funds for the purposes of the loan.
 Interest is calculated from the date the funds are advanced.
-After the final disbursement has been made, the amortization schedule identified in the loan agreement is adjusted for the actual amounts disbursed and for accrued interest during the project period.
-The interest rates on loans range from 1.50% to 4.3%, and the terms could be 5 to 20 years.
+After the final disbursement has been made, the amortization schedule identified in the loan agreement is adjusted for the actual amounts disbursed.
+The interest rates on loans range from 1.3% to 4.3%, and the terms on outstanding loans range from 10 to 20 years.